jadKhoury1/simple-body-validator-documentation/docs/error-messages/working-with-error-messages.md

     console.log(errors.first('email'));
 ```

-To retreive the first message regardless of the attribute, use the <code>first</code> method without passing any vallue.
+To retrieve the first message regardless of the attribute, use the <code>first</code> method without passing any value.

 ```js
     const firstError = errors.first();